 Grass Valley, California, USA Swami Vishnu-devananda (1927-1993) was an accomplished yogi from India sent by his guru (Swami Sivananda — a modern day Himalayan saint and author of over 300 books) to North America in 1957 to spread the methods and teachings of Yoga....

 What is the role of permaculture in a yoga community based on 86 acres of agricultural land?
-Below is an excerpt from an online article published in Permaculture Magazine.
-Students of the Yoga Teacher Training harvest rose hips in the garden.
-At the Sivananda Ashram...
+This is an excerpt from an online article published by Permaculture Magazine.

 Yoga offers us valuable guidance on our journey towards peace of mind.
 The formula is simple and can be described as a way of working with the three gunas or qualities of nature: 1) break through the tamas; 2) calm down the rajas; and 3) nourish the sattva.